 - Planning: The column spacing in each direction of the building varies from 3 m to 4.5 m.
 In most cases, the storey-heights are 2.7 m but sometimes they are up to 3.0 m floor-to-floor.
-Internal partitions and parapet walls are usually half-a-brick thick while external walls are one-brick thick with relatively big openings for windows. - Foundations: Individual column footings type foundation.
-The area generally varies from 1.2 m x 1.2 m to 2.0m x 2.0m.
+Internal partitions and parapet walls are usually half brick thick while external walls are one brick thick with relatively big openings for windows. - Foundations: Isolated column footings type foundation is provided.
+The area of footing generally varies from 1.2 m x 1.2 m to 2.0m x 2.0m.
 The depth varies from 0.9 to 1.2 m below ground level. - Columns: A 230 x 230 mm (9" x 9") column-size is most commonly used for up to five stories and even more, both for face and internal columns.
-The longitudinal reinforcement commonly used is 4 bars of 16 φ and 2 bars of 12φ of high-strength steel (Fe415) and the ties are usually either 6 φ plain mild steel (Fe250) or 5 φ high-strength twisted steel (Fe500) at 200 mm centers. - Beams: A usual size is 230 x 230 mm (9" x 9"), with a web projecting below a slab with which it is monolithic, with three to four 12 φ bars of high-strength bottom steel and two similar bars at the top.
-Out of the bottom bars, one or two bars are cranked up, making three to four bars near the supports for the hogging moment. - Slabs: The slabs are usually made of reinforced concrete or reinforced brick concrete (RBC) 75 to 100 mm (3" to 4") thick, with 10 φ high-strength steel at 130 mm centers spanning the shorter dimension and the same at 250 centers in the longer span.
+The longitudinal reinforcement commonly used is 4 bars of 16 mm φ and 2 bars of 12 mm φ of high-strength steel (Fe415) and the ties are usually either 6 mm φ plain mild steel (Fe250) or 5 mm φ high-strength twisted steel (Fe500) at 200 mm centers.

+- Beams: A usual rib size is 230 x 230 mm (9" x 9"), with a web projecting below a slab with which it is monolithic, with three to four 12 mm φ bars of high-strength bottom steel and two similar bars at the top.
+Out of the bottom bars, one or two bars are cranked up, making three to four bars near the supports for the hogging moment. - Slabs: The slabs are usually made of reinforced cement concrete or reinforced brick concrete (RBC) 75 to 100 mm (3" to 4") thick, with 10 mm φ high-strength steel at 130 mm centers spanning the shorter dimension and the same at 250 centers along the longer span.
 Alternate bars are bent up near supports to carry the negative moment.